(July 24, 2021) Mama Lava shares an important realisation…

 Disclaimer: Articles and links, as well as the source articles linked to, do not necessarily reflect the opinion of ConnectingwithYou!

-Allowing Jesus to use your talent
+PENNSYLVANIA (PA) Allowing Jesus to use your talent

 Author Hope Flinchbaugh shares good news resulting from her honouring God with her talent …